BRST and Related Superfield Approach to a Few Interesting Models of Point Particles and a Model of Bosonic String: A Brief Review: Introduction

 The theoretical contents of our present endeavor are organized as follows.
 In Sec.
-2, we discuss the infinitesimal, continuous and {\it classical} gauge and reparameterization (i.e. 1D diffeomorphism) symmetry transformations and their {\it quantum} (anti-)BRST counterparts for the free non-relativistic and non-SUSY particle.
+2, we discuss the infinitesimal, continuous and {\it classical} gauge and reparameterization (i.e. 1D diffeomorphism) symmetry transformations and their {\it quantum} (anti-)BRST counterparts for the free non-SUSY non-relativistic particle.
 Our Sec.
-3 covers the discussions on the free scalar (i.e. non-SUSY) relativistic particle and its gauge as well as reparameterization (i.e. 1D diffeomorphism) symmetries {\it plus} their generalizations to the (anti-)BRST symmetries.
+3 covers the discussions on the free scalar (i.e. non-SUSY) relativistic particle and its gauge as well as reparameterization symmetries {\it plus} their generalizations to the (anti-)BRST symmetries.
 In Sec.
 4, we devote time on the discussion of the {\it classical} 1D diffeomorphism (i.e. reparameterization) as well as the (super)gauge symmetry transformations and their generalizations to the level of {\it quantum} (anti-)BRST symmetry transformations for the massive spinning (i.e. SUSY) relativistic particle.
 Our Sec.
 5 deals with the discussions on an {\it interacting} scalar relativistic particle with a constant background electromagnetic field and its {\it classical} infinitesimal gauge as well as reparameterization symmetry transformations (plus their {\it quantum} counterparts as the off-shell nilpotent (anti-)BRST symmetry transformations).
 In Sec.
-6, we focus on the derivation of the universal Curci-Ferrari (CF) type restriction by exploiting the MBTSA to BRST formalism for the cases of {\it all} the above (non-)relativistic, (non-)SUSY and (non-)interacting particles which respect the infinitesimal and continuous {\it classical} gauge as well as 1D diffeomorphism (i.e. reparameterization) symmetry transformations.
+6, we focus on the derivation of the universal Curci-Ferrari (CF) type restriction by exploiting the MBTSA to BRST formalism for the cases of {\it all} the above (non-)relativistic, (non-)SUSY and (non-) interacting particles which respect the infinitesimal and continuous {\it classical} gauge as well as 1D diffeomorphism symmetry transformations.
 Our Sec.
-7 deals with the model of a bosonic string theory proposed by Kato and Ogawa [6].
-We quote the infinitesimal and continuous classical 2D diffeomorphism symmetry transformations [24] and their quantum counterparts (anti-) BRST transformations for the appropriate Lagrangian densities [24, 25].
+7 deals with the model of a bosonic string theory (proposed by Kato and Ogawa [6]).
+We quote the infinitesimal and continuous classical 2D diffeomorphism symmetry transformations [33] and their quantum counterparts (anti-)BRST transformations for the appropriate Lagrangian densities [33, 34].
 We devote time, in Sec.
-8, for the derivation of the 2D version of the {\it universal} CF-type restrictions for {\it this} 2D diffeomorphism invariant bosonic string theory by using the MBTSA to BRST formalism [8].
+8, on the derivation of the 2D version of the {\it universal} CF-type restrictions for {\it this} 2D diffeomorphism invariant bosonic string theory by using the MBTSA to BRST formalism [8].
 Finally, in Sec.
-9, we make some concluding remarks and point out the future prospective and scope of our present endeavor on the diffeomorphism invariant theories.
+9, we make some concluding remarks and point out the future perspective of our present endeavor on the diffeomorphism invariant theories of physical interest (e.g. gravitational theories in the physical 4D spacetime).